Rich German chocolate cookies are soft and chewy chocolate cookies that are packed with sweet coconut, melty chocolate pieces, and pecans.

 How to make German chocolate cookies

-Begin by melting the butter.
-Add the brown sugar, and stir in.
+Step 2: Add the brown sugar, and stir in.
 Let the mixture sit for 5 minutes.

-Stir in the egg, egg yolk, and vanilla.
+Step 3: Stir in the egg, egg yolk, and vanilla.

-Add the flour, cocoa powder, baking soda, and salt.
+Step 4: Add the flour, cocoa powder, baking soda, and salt.
 Stir in just until combined.

-Add the coconut, pecans, and chopped chocolate.
+Step 5: Add the coconut, pecans, and chopped chocolate.
 Stir in just until incorporated.

-Scoop 1.5 tablespoons (medium cookie scoop) onto the prepared cookie sheets.
+Step 6: Scoop 1.5 tablespoons (medium cookie scoop) onto the prepared cookie sheets.

-Slightly underbaking will help to keep the cookies soft and chewy.
+Step 7: Bake until the edges are just set but the cookies are soft in the middle, about 8-10 minutes Slightly underbaking will help to keep the cookies soft and chewy.

-Once it is mostly melted, I remove it from the heat and whisk until completely melted.
-Continuing to cook the butter after it has melted can throw off the ratios and leave you with a dry cookie or a cookie that doesn’t spread. - Be sure to measure the flour properly.
+- Melting the butter: Just barely melt the butter.
+Once it is mostly melted, I whisk until completely melted.
+Continuing to cook the butter after it has melted can throw off the ratios and leave you with a dry cookie or a cookie that doesn’t spread, and hot, sizzling butter can leave you with greasy cookies.

 Either weigh the flour or measure properly.
 To measure properly, aerate the flour by stirring or sifting it.
-Spoon it into the measuring cup without packing and then level. - Slightly underbake the cookies.
+Spoon it into the measuring cup without packing and then level. - Soft cookies: For soft cookies, slightly underbake the cookies.
+Bake the cookies just until the edges are set and the center are soft.
+This will keep the cookies soft and a little chewy.

 More chocolate cookie recipes!